-(4) Net Loss Per Share
+(4) Net Income (Loss) Per Share

-We compute net loss per share of Class A and Class B common stock using the two class method.
-Under the provisions of the two class method, basic net loss per share is computed by dividing net loss applicable to participating securities by the weighted average number of common shares outstanding during the year.
-Diluted net loss per share is computed by dividing net loss applicable to participating securities by the weighted average number of common and dilutive common equivalent shares outstanding during the period.
-The computation of the diluted net loss per share of Class B common stock assumes the conversion of Class A common stock to Class B common stock, while the diluted net loss per share of Class A common stock does not assume the conversion of those shares.
+We compute net income (loss) per share of Class A and Class B common stock using the two class method.
+Under the provisions of the two class method, basic net income (loss) per share is computed by dividing net income (loss) applicable to common stockholders by the weighted average number of common shares outstanding during the period.
+Diluted net income (loss) per share is computed by dividing net income (loss) applicable to common stockholders by the weighted average number of common and dilutive common equivalent shares outstanding during the period.
+The computation of the diluted net income (loss) per share of Class B common stock assumes the conversion of Class A common stock to Class B common stock, while the diluted net income (loss) per share of Class A common stock does not assume the conversion of those shares.